XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 txJSON | string | Transaction represented as a JSON string in rippled format. keypair | object | *Optional* The private and public key of the account that is initiating the transaction.
 (This field cannot be used with secret).
 *keypair.* privateKey | privateKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 private key.
 Ed25519 keys are prefixed with 0xED.
-You can read more about how keys are derived [here](https://xrpl.org/cryptographic-keys.html#generating-keys).
+You can read about how keys are derived [here](https://xrpl.org/cryptographic-keys.html).
 *keypair.* publicKey | publicKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 public key.
 Ed25519 keys are prefixed with 0xED.
-You can read about how keys are derived [here](https://xrpl.org/cryptographic-keys.html#generating-keys). options | object | *Optional* Options that control the type of signature to create.
+You can read about how keys are derived [here](https://xrpl.org/cryptographic-keys.html). options | object | *Optional* Options that control the type of signature to create.
 *options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning. secret | secret string | *Optional* The secret of the account that is initiating the transaction.
 (This field cannot be used with keypair).